 I often speak about delighting the customer but your first aim is to ensure your customer is happy with the solution that you propose.
 Only after that can you look to see how you can go above and beyond what they expect, so they are both surprised and delighted with how they have been treated.

-Customer journey mapping has become much more complex today, as the touchpoints customers use before, during and after purchase have expanded exponentially.
-However the process of identifying and understanding this journey remains essential to delighting each and every customer.
+Customer journey mapping has become much more complex today, as the touchpoints our customers are using, before, during and after purchase, have expanded exponentially.
+However the process of identifying and understanding the complete journey remains essential to delighting each and every customer.

-One further element which I suggest my clients add to their map is the emotional state of the customer at each interaction with a touchpoint.
-This simple addition will clearly show where a brand needs to improve its customers’ experience.
-It highlights those touchpoints where their customers’ emotional state is sub-optimal.
+1. One further element which I suggest my clients add to their journey maps is the emotional state of their customers at each point of interaction.
+This simple addition is a powerful addition and clearly shows where a brand needs to improve its customers’ experience.
+It highlights those touchpoints where their customers’ emotional state is sub-optimal and needs improving.